Nursing (NURS)

 Term Typically Offered: Summer Only

-Description: Students will have the opportunity to synthesize knowledge gained in previous adult health courses and collaborate with interdisciplinary teams in the clinical setting.
+Description: This course is designed to introduce the pathophysiology, pharmacology, and principles of nursing management for adult clients with complex health alterations.
+Students will have the opportunity to synthesize knowledge gained in previous adult health courses and collaborate with interdisciplinary teams in the clinical setting.

 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.